Email Personalisation: Is it worth the investment for better marketing ROI?

 One of the great strengths of email marketing is its flexibility.
 You can customise pretty much every element of your email.

-Automation is a godsend here.
-It’s impossible to personalise every single email you send by hand but – assuming that you feed your automations the right data in the right way – email marketing automations can effortlessly personalise millions of emails every second, and they can get really granular with it.
+Marketing automation is a godsend here.
+It’s impossible to personalise every single email you send by hand, but AI-powered email marketing automation can effortlessly deliver hyper-personalisation at scale, using behavioural data and predictive analytics to create millions of personalised emails every second with granular precision.

 How?
 Let’s start with the subject line and move through from there: